Kweeks3/Elk-Stack-Project/README.md

 Previously, a Cloud Network system was set up within the Azure Lab environment along with a newly created Network Security and Monitoring system.
 The purpose of the Elk Server is to monitor the Load-Balancer which gives network access to the user while heavily restricting access to those outside of it.
-Everything is done from a docker container within a Provisioned Jump Box which allows the user-only to have access to the network while the Load-Balancer keeps outside individuals from SSHing to the VMs.
+Everything is done from a docker container within a Provisioned Jump Box which allows the user-only to have access to the network while the Load-Balancer keeps outside individuals from SSHing to the VMs while accessing the DVWA (Damn Vulnerable Web Application) from the internet.

+With the Elk Server installed, the modules *Filebeat* and *Metricbeat* were then installed to monitor system logs (Filebeat) and CPU performance (MetricBeat).